What is Composability: Increase Agility and Accelerate Application Development

 Composable systems break down larger projects into smaller, more modular “components.”
 Each component addresses a specific problem or use case.
 Individual components can then be selected and assembled in various combinations to create new experiences without building from scratch.

-In the context of application development, composability refers to the rapid assembly of new digital experiences by drawing from a library of pre-existing components that can be arranged—or “composed”—to address a specific use case.
+In the context of application development, modular composability refers to the rapid assembly of new digital experiences by drawing from a library of pre-existing components that can be arranged—or “composed”—to address a specific use case.

 Principles of Composability